Christmas Saves the Year: Composition

 "Christmas Saves the Year" is a lo-fi Christmas song.
 Joseph wrote the song from the perspective of his "friends who live in some bigger cities that have these small apartments", and are "trying to weigh the options of whether or not they should see their family this year."

 Music video

 Following the end of frontman Tyler Joseph's Twitch stream, the song and its visualizer video were released and made available on music-streaming services, and a premiere for the video was placed onto YouTube.
 The video was directed and animated by Johnny Chew.
 An official music video for the song was released on December 8, 2021, one year after the song was released, and heavily utilizes claymation.
 It was directed and animated by Mr. Oz.

+Joseph's wife Jenna posted an unofficial music video to her Instagram account on January 15, 2021, showcasing Rosie in the family home.